Tea Brewing Calculator

 Usually, what you'll find inside a tea bag is the lowest grade dust and fannings.
 Whole leaves in a tea bag wouldn't have enough room to infuse, so they're replaced with broken ones.
 Smashed tea brews rapidly, but it also quickly loses its essential oils, which results in a much flatter taste.

-That's not all - many companies use plastic to seal their tea bags, which makes them a bad option for your health, not to mention the environment.
+That's not all -, which makes them a bad option for your health, not to mention the environment.
 By the way, the alternative "silky" pyramids have little to do with silk - they are in fact made of nylon.

 Tea from supermarkets is not very diverse either, while good quality tea (and we mean unflavored tea) can smell of freshly cut grass, nuts, or the earthy scent of a wet forest floor after rainfall, and it can taste of chocolate, broth, or tropical fruit.
 Plus, it may actually be cheaper per ounce.